New growth is everywhere.

 Where did all of this useless stuff come from?

-Do I really need all those odds & ends in the kitchen junk drawer?
+Do I really need all those odds & ends in the middle kitchen drawer?

 Do I really need to keep all those clothes I hope to someday, maybe, possibly wear again?